-Bangladesh: 742,000 people are trapped in Bangladesh with little rights.
+Bangladesh: 909,000 people are trapped in Bangladesh with little rights.
 Majority of these refugees are women and children.
 Approximately 40% of them are under the age of twelve.

 Timeline of the crisis

 ARSA attacks on at least 20 police outposts killed 12 security officers led to military ‘clearance operations’.
-These operations included burning down whole Rohingya villages, and triggered a mass migration of Rohingya to Bangladesh.
+These operations included burning down whole Rohingya villages, triggering a mass migration of Rohingya to Bangladesh.

 The Myanmar government announces that approximately 200 Muslim villages situated in Rakhine have been abandoned.
 The UN Secretary-General calls the crisis “the world’s fastest developing refugee emergency and a … human rights nightmare.”

 Global leaders and international organizations promise $344 million to fund humanitarian relief programs for the Rohingya refugees.
 However, the figure was still $90 million less than what the UN needed to adequately address the crisis.
-The United States also threaten to sanction Myanmar, adding that US aid cannot be used to fund the Burmese military’s campaign against the Rohingya.
+The United States also threatened to sanction Myanmar, adding that US aid cannot be used to fund the Burmese military’s campaign against the Rohingya.

 Bangladesh signed a deal with Myanmar to return hundreds of thousands of Rohingya.
 This agreement has been criticised, as it is unclear whether Myanmar is in a position to house Rohingya with no threat of persecution.

-Two Reuters journalists are sentenced to seven years in jail for violation of state secrecy laws.
+Two Reuters journalists were sentenced to seven years in jail for violation of state secrecy laws.
 They believe that their reporting on the military’s violence against the Rohingya led to their framing by the police.

 Two years since the last exodus of Rohingya refugees, over 900,000 individuals remain in Bangladesh.
 They live in bamboo homes, unchanged from their first arrival.
 Many of them survive off humanitarian aid and are unable to find employment.